react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 In this section we will implement a Tab Navigator with 3 tabs and we will make sure this component is now a one of Stack's screen.

-We will use a [Bottom Navigation](https://callstack.github.io/react-native-paper/bottom-navigation.html) component from React-Native-Paper that is exposed via **@react-navigation/material-bottom-tabs** package.
+We will use a [Bottom Navigation](https://callstack.github.io/react-native-paper/bottom-navigation.html) component from React Native Paper that is exposed via **@react-navigation/material-bottom-tabs** package.

 Let's import the **createMaterialBottomTabNavigator** function first.